-The past two summers have been amazing!
-We tested over 70 children who had finished 6th, 8th, or 9th grade in 2017, and 48 children who finished 8th grade in 2018.
-The testing facilities were a little bit different, but the participants had just as much fun as in previous years.
-In the next couple months, we will be contacting families with children finishing 8th grade in 2019, to begin the process of scheduling you for testing next summer.
+The past three summers were amazing!
+We tested over 70 children who finished 6th, 8th, or 9th grade in 2017, 48 children who finished 8th grade in 2018, and the last 8 children who finished 8th grade in 2019.
+The testing facilities were a little bit different, but the participants had just as much fun!

 delighted and encouraged when we think about the loyalty